apollographql/apollo-client/.api-reports/api-report-react.md

     // Warning: (ae-forgotten-export) The symbol "MutationUpdaterFunction" needs to be exported by the entry point index.d.ts update?: MutationUpdaterFunction<TData, TVariables, TContext, TCache>;
-    // Warning: (ae-forgotten-export) The symbol "MutationQueryReducersMap" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "MutationQueryReducersMap" needs to be exported by the entry point index.d.ts updateQueries?: MutationQueryReducersMap<TData>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "MutationQueryReducersMap" updateQueries?: MutationQueryReducersMap<TData>;
     variables?: TVariables;
 }